-3. Accreditation contributes to over priced education.
+3. Accreditation contributes to overpriced education.

 In-class TEFL/TESOL/CELTA courses can range anywhere from around $500 to over $3000 depending on the course.
 That's a lot of money considering the fact that most people only teach English abroad for a year or two and have college debt to begin with.

-I definitely thought that the course that I first took was way to expensive considering what I learned.
+I definitely thought that the course that I first took was way too expensive considering what I learned.
 Accreditation comes with a fee and that fee is only going to increase the cost of the course.